Spending Time With Family and How To Make More Time To Do It

 Get Out of Town:

 I am lucky because my son’s birthday falls on July 3rd, which is one day before the 4th of July.
 Meaning that I can always do somethings special around his birthday.
-This year I plan on taking him to Universal Studios, in which we are going to make it a family trip with my mom, my grandparents, aunts etc. for 4th of July weekend.

 As a working parent, I know you have a limited amount of paid time off.
 So my point here is to try to combine a trip with a holiday you already have off.
 Like Memorial Day falls on a Monday, you can leave town with your children Friday afternoon and come back on Monday, that way you do not have to take leave for work.
 You can check out some trips that we have taken here to mall of America and here to south beach.

 Spend Time Together While At Home: